powercap/raplcap/README.md

     return -1;
   }

-  // for each socket, set a powercap of 100 Watts for short_term and 50 Watts for long_term constraints
+  // for each socket, set a power cap of 100 Watts for short_term and 50 Watts for long_term constraints
   // a time window of 0 leaves the time window unchanged rl_short.watts = 100.0;
   rl_short.seconds = 0.0;